Matrix De Rham complex and quantum A-infinity algebras: Equivariant differential and localization.

 \section{Equivariant differential and localization.}

-Since I identified my basic spaces $F$ equipped with the non-commutative Batalin-Vilkovisky operator $\Delta $ with subspaces in the de Rham complexes of affine spaces invariant with respect to the action of the supergroups $GL(N|N)$ and $GQ(N)$, it is natural to look for the rest part of the equivariant differential acting on invariant subspaces.
-I'll treate both even and odd cases simultaneously in the most part of this and the next sections.
-Denote by $g$ and $G$ in the odd scalar product case the super Lie algebra $gl(N|N)$ and $GL(N|N)$ , and in the even scalar product case the super Lie algebra $q(N)$ and the super group $GQ(N)$.
-Denote by $ \beta $ the odd symplectic structure on the affine space $g\otimes \Pi V$.
+In the previous sections I have identified the non-commutative Batalin-Vilkovisky operator $\Delta $, acting on the basic spaces $F$, with de Rham differntial acting on $GL(N|N)$ and $GQ(N)$ invariant subspaces in the de Rham complexes of affine spaces.
+The invariant suspaces of de Rham complexes appear also in the definition of the equivariant differential.
+So it is natural to look for the analogue of the remaining part of the equivariant differential acting on $F$.
+I'll treat both even and odd cases simultaneously in this and the next sections.
+Denote by $g$ and $G$ in the odd scalar product case the super Lie algebra $gl(N|N)$ and $GL(N|N)$, and in the even scalar product case the super Lie algebra $q(N)$ and the super group $GQ(N)$.
+Denote by $\left\langle \cdot ,\cdot \right\rangle $ the odd symplectic structure on the affine space $g\otimes \Pi V$.

 \begin{proposition} The adjoint action of the super Lie algebra $g$ on the vector space $ g\otimes \Pi V$ preserves the odd symplectic structure.
 The Hamiltonian of the linear vector field corresponding to $\gamma \in g$, is the quadratic function